hpc-unibe-ch/pocket-ubelix2/README.md

 In principle it does so by:

-* providing different machines in the Vagrantfiel according the roles/tribes in UBELIX
+* providing different machines in the Vagrantfile according the roles/tribes in UBELIX
 * providing scripts to install a puppetmaster and to bootstrap all other nodes with puppet-agent
 * providing additional script to fiddle with the puppet code on the puppetmaster
 * being a reminder of useful puppet commands.
 Look into the scripts